Official-Husko/multporn-image-downloader-v2/README.md

 #### Known Problems:

 Downloader could freeze (will continue downloading)
-No message which indicates its downloading (Fixed in next version)
 Pictures might break due to a weird Problem(Will be investigated)

 #### Supported Sites: